 Popcorn Balls are a fun and delicious way to celebrate the season.
 This simple recipe is a great base for so many flavor combinations – the possibilities are endless!

-This post is sponsored by Karo® Syrup as part of the Season of Sweetness Blogger Program.
+This post is sponsored by Karo® Corn Syrup.
 Thank you for continuing to support the brands that make My Baking Addiction possible.

 When I was a child, we always spent Christmas Eve at my great aunt Dorothy’s house.